 How Gap Insurance Works for a Leased Car

 If you have a total loss or theft of your car, your car insurance will only pay the actual market value of the car at the time of loss.
-In most cases, because new cars depreciate the most in the first few years, the market value of the leased car is can be lower than what is still owed on the lease contract.
-GAP coverage can help you cover the difference between what the insurance company will pay you at the time of loss, and how much you owe the insurance company so that you do not get stuck paying the difference.
+In most cases, because new cars depreciate the most in the first few years, the market value of the leased car can be lower than what is still owed on the lease contract.
+GAP coverage can help you cover the difference between what the insurance company will pay you at the time of loss, and how much you owe the leasing company so that you do not get stuck paying the difference.